htutwaiphyoe/epic-react/react-fundamental/README.md

 - unpkg serves packages in npm as a static url
 - it creates global variables React and ReactDOM
-- React: responsible for creating React elements (kinda like document.createElement()) -ReactDOM: responsible for rendering React elements to the DOM (kinda like rootElement.append())
+- React: responsible for creating React elements (kinda like document.createElement())
+- ReactDOM: responsible for rendering React elements to the DOM (kinda like rootElement.append())
 - React abstracts away imperative and gives declarative approach
 - separating packages for multiple platforms like ReactNative
 - for nested elements, React.createElement accepts multiple arguments (type,